realtechsupport/vertical-public-space/README.md

 This code repository contains the code artifacts created in and for this course.

+Sentinel2_getdata.ipynb

-The file sentinel2_getdata.ipynb fetches sentinel2 data from the European Space Agency based on the defined parameter settings.
+fetches sentinel2 data from the European Space Agency based on the defined parameter settings.

+Sentinel2_bandoperations.ipynb
-The file sentinel2_bandoperations.ipynb calculates several important bandoperations, inlcuding NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.
+calculates several important bandoperations, inlcuding NDVI, NDWI, FDI, BSI and NBR, and produces images from those calculations.

+Sentinel_helper.py
-The file sentinel_helper.py contains all the definitions of all routines called in the Jupyter files.
+contains all the definitions of all routines called in the Jupyter files.

 Installation instuctions are included in the Jupyter notebooks.